-NOTE: HP continually improves and changes product parts.
-For complete and current information about supported parts for your computer, go to http://partsurfer.hp.com, select your country or region, and then follow the on-screen instructions.
+- NOTE: HP continually improves and changes product parts.
+For complete and current information about supported parts for your computer, go to http://partsurfer.hp.com, select your country or region, and then follow the on-screen instructions. - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer.

-Table 3-1 Computer major components and their descriptions
+Table 3-1 Computer major component descriptions and part numbers